ANIRUDH-VADERA/ToDoApp/README.md

 5. PORT=3000(your localhost portno)
 6. JWP_SECRET=asdhasoid(Your jwp secret for getting jwp token)
 7. Type nodemon app.js and navigate to localhost:3000 to view project
+8. You will be required to locally run your mongo host server as well.